saakshi-sharma713/Mood-Message-App/README.md

-# 🎭 Mood Changer App
+# 🎭 Mood Message App

 A simple and responsive React app that changes the background color and displays a mood-based message using Tailwind CSS.